 “Grab a life jacket if you want one,” said Ivan.
 Apparently, these life jackets are mostly good for use as a pillow to sit more comfortably in the kayak.

-We paid the ฿200 for both of us and carried our two-person kayak to the docks.
+We paid the ฿200 (update 2023: it seems to only cost ฿50 per person these days!) for both of us and carried our two-person kayak to the docks.
 There was a stack of kayak paddles, with a fixed feathering angle of easily 60 degrees.
 This worried me a bit.
 One of the Russian women took a group photo.
 Ivan quickly explained that we’d paddle downstream today until the iron bridge, and then paddle back to the kayak club/temple.
 This is kind of weird to us because we’ve never paddled back to where we started.

 To the Iron Bridge